renaud/uima_gimli/README.md

 You need to unzip resources/tools/gdep.zip first.

 TODOes:
-- more robust matching of Gimli annotations to UIMA annotations
+- even more robust matching of Gimli annotations to UIMA annotations
-- update to Gimli 1.0.2
-- update to latest uimafit